tiprankstipranks

 Our business can be disproportionately adversely impacted by events outside of our control that impact our clients, such as economic conditions, geopolitical tensions, and outbreaks of infectious diseases

-If global economic conditions continue to deteriorate, we could experience reduction in demand for our services and increased pressure on revenue and profit margins.
-Our business volumes are impacted by consumer sentiment, and the current inflationary and recessionary pressures are impacting consumer demand for our clients' products and services, which can have direct impact on the demand for our offerings.
-The cost increases of our services due to growing labor costs and social pressures on our clients to utilize their own staff for services, instead of laying off employees, while outsourcing work, may cause clients to bring the previously outsourced services in-house.
+Global economic conditions, geopolitical instability, concerns with cybersecurity and technology innovation may lead to reduction in demand for our services and increased pressure on revenue and profit margins.
+Our business volumes are impacted by consumer sentiment, and the current inflationary pressures are impacting consumer demand for some of our clients' products and services, which can have direct impact on the demand for our offerings.
+The cost increases of our services due to growing labor and cybersecurity costs, social pressures on our clients to utilize their own staff for services, instead of laying off employees, while outsourcing work and evolving technologies that enable effective self-service may cause clients to bring the previously outsourced services in-house or to eliminate some of the previously outsourced service volumes by encouraging customer independence through self-service.
 Current geopolitical tensions could continue to escalate, which could have unpredictable consequences on our business.
-For example, our business could be negatively affected by further escalation in the Russian-Ukrainian conflict, as it can impact our European operations and our European clients' demand for our services; the regional escalation of the Gaza Israeli conflict and other escalations in the Middle East, including Iranian strikes on U.S. targets, may impact our operations in Africa; continuing tensions with China could impact our delivery centers in the Asia-Pacific region, especially in the Philippines; while ongoing tensions between India and Pakistan can impact our operations in the Indian provinces near the Pakistani border.
+For example, our business could be negatively affected by regional escalation of the Gaza Israeli conflict and other escalations in the Middle East, including Iranian strikes on U.S. targets, may impact our operations in Africa; continuing tensions with China could impact our delivery centers in the Asia-Pacific region, especially in the Philippines; ongoing tensions between India and Pakistan can impact our operations in the Indian provinces near the Pakistani border, and the tariff wars and anti-immigration rhetoric may impact our operations in Canada, Mexico or South Africa.
 Natural disasters in locations where we have employees and operations, like the Philippines, Mexico, and the east, west and gulf coasts of the United States, can also have significant negative impacts on our ability to deliver services and our reputation for stable service delivery.
 Finally, widespread outbreaks of infectious diseases, like the COVID-19 pandemic, would impact our global operations, our delivery capabilities and our clients' demand for services.

 Capital Markets1 | 2.1%